-Owain Jones looks at seven of the biggest Rugby World Cup shocks to take place during the tournament.
+Owain Jones looks at eight of the biggest shocks in Rugby World Cup history

 Rugby World Cup Greatest Shocks

 Little was known about the Western Samoa side that pitched up at the national stadium 28 years ago.
-A packed-out crowd expected some hard-hitting turbulence early on but for the natural order to see them emerging victorious.
-Sadly for Wales, the Pacific Islanders hadn’t read the script and they unleashed an exhibition of shock and awe to batter Welsh ball-carriers, leaving several players, including Phil May, Richie Collins and Tony Clement unable to continue.
-On the final whistle they received much applause from the Welsh crowd for their efforts.
-Some of those Samoan players, Brian Lima, Pat Lam, Frank Bunce and Apollo Perelini went on to enjoy stellar careers, in a result that reverberated around the world.
-One wag summed it up, by quipping, ‘thank heavens we weren’t playing the whole of Samoa’.
+A packed-out crowd expected some hard-hitting turbulence early on but for the natural order to see Wales emerging victorious.
+But the Pacific Islanders hadn’t read the script and they unleashed an exhibition of shock and awe to batter Welsh ball-carriers, leaving several players, including Phil May, Richie Collins and Tony Clement, unable to continue.
+At the end they received much applause from the Welsh crowd for their efforts.

 Follow our Rugby World Cup homepage which we update regularly with news and features.